revalo/pishot/README.md

 make all
 ```

-And then run it,
+And then run a quick test to make sure everything is working,

 ```
 sudo python pishot.py --one -t 10
 ```

 This will take a 10 second exposure and save all the frames to `temp.264`.
+The first time you run this, it might not work, just try it again.

 **Note:** The auto white balance makes the initial images really sad.
 Just
 wait for a minute before firing the strobe to get a better colored image.

 ## Server Based Usage

-If you want to remotely control each PI, on each PI run,
+PiShot comes with a nice GUI to control each Raspberry Pi remotely, including
+hostname management, remote viewing and camera alignment tools.

+Configure each Pi to run the following script on boot-up,

 ```
 python server.py --secret SECRET